 American depositary receipts (ADRs) of the company are traded on the New York Stock Exchange (NYSE) under the ticker symbol ‘CS’.
 One ADR represents one common share.
 The stock is also traded on Switzerland's Swiss Market Index (SMI) under the ticker code CSGN.

-What is your sentiment on RY?
+What is your sentiment on GLE?

 Bullish